-What Are Nationally Determined Contributions (NDCs) and Why Are They Important?
+What Are Nationally Determined Contributions (NDCs) and Why Do They Matter?

 1) What Are Nationally Determined Contributions (NDCs)?

-Under the Paris Agreement, countries agreed to submit new NDCs every five years that reflect their "highest possible ambition."
-Countries are meant to strengthen their commitments in each round of NDCs based on the latest climate science.
+Under the Paris Agreement, countries agreed to submit new NDCs every five years reflecting their "highest possible ambition."
+Each round of commitments should be strengthened based on the latest climate science and countries' own capabilities and resources.

 2) Why Are NDCs Important for Fighting Climate Change?

 Combating the climate crisis will require fundamental changes throughout society, from how we power homes and vehicles to how we produce food or design cities.
-At the same time, the world must scale up efforts to help communities — especially the most vulnerable — adapt to the changes they are already experiencing.
+At the same time, the world must scale up efforts to help communities — especially the most vulnerable — adapt to worsening storms, fires, floods and heat.
 While these actions may be driven by global goals like the Paris Agreement, they are usually planned and carried out at the local or national level.

 That's where NDCs come in.

-In addition, NDCs can contribute to achieving countries' longer-term climate and development priorities.
-For example, near-term actions to reduce emissions laid out in a country's NDC should align with any mid-century net-zero targets in its "long-term low-emissions development strategy" (LT-LEDS).
-NDCs can also support the implementation of countries' National Adaptation Plans, such as by outlining actions to make key sectors, like energy and agriculture, more resilient to climate shocks.
+In addition, NDCs can contribute to achieving countries' broader climate and development priorities.
+For example, near-term actions to reduce emissions laid out in a country's NDC should align with any mid-century net-zero targets in its long-term low-emissions development strategy.
+NDCs can also support the implementation of countries' National Adaptation Plans; for example, by outlining actions to make key areas, like infrastructure and agriculture, more resilient to climate shocks.

 3) Are Current NDCs Enough to Tackle Climate Change?

-Countries have made meaningful strides on climate action since 2015, but their current commitments still aren't nearly ambitious enough to match the scale of the climate crisis.
-Far from limiting global temperature rise to 1.5 degrees C (2.7 degrees F), the actions outlined in existing NDCs are on track for a catastrophic 2.5-2.9 degrees C (4.5-5.2 degrees F) of warming by 2100.
+Countries have made meaningful strides on climate action since 2015.
+But their current commitments still aren't nearly ambitious enough to match the scale of the climate crisis.
+Far from limiting global temperature rise to 1.5 degrees C (2.7 degrees F), actions outlined in the last round of NDCs, from 2020-2021, would put the world on track for a catastrophic 2.6-2.8 degrees C (4.7-5 degrees F) of warming by 2100.

-Finally, countries are not taking enough action to meet even their existing targets.
-Current actions will likely result in higher emissions in 2030 than the NDCs imply, revealing a significant implementation gap that countries must work to close.
+Moreover, countries are not doing enough to meet even these commitments.
+Current policies could result in temperature rise as high as 3.1 degrees C (5.6 degrees F) by the end of the century, revealing a significant implementation gap that countries must work to close.

 4) What Should Countries Include in Their 2025 NDCs?

 - More robust measures to adapt to escalating climate impacts.
 Climate risks like storms, wildfires and extreme heat are escalating faster than expected.
-The next round of NDCs should enhance actions to make communities, economies and ecosystems more resilient to these impacts.
+Forthcoming NDCs should enhance actions to make communities, economies and ecosystems more resilient to these impacts.
 They should also do more to address loss and damage from climate change that goes beyond what communities can realistically adapt to.

 - A stronger focus on people and communities.
 The shift to a zero-carbon, climate-resilient economy can create millions of jobs, reduce pollution, improve human health and generate myriad other benefits for people everywhere.
 But countries must carefully design their transition plans to fairly distribute benefits and avoid negative outcomes, like job losses or displacement.
 The next round of NDCs needs to see all countries embrace these "just transition" principles in all climate commitments.